kennywall/import-test/_posts/2011-01-20-future-of-facebook-platform-is-html5-css-and-javascript.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/facebook/Facebook-Developer.png
 ---
-{% include JB/setup %}<p>Facebook is jumping on the HTML5 bandwagon and supporting it within their developers community.
+{% include JB/setup %}Facebook is jumping on the HTML5 bandwagon and supporting it within their developers community.
 They are counting on HTML5 helping developers operate across web, desktop and mobile devices.
 They are proposing that all you would need to build Facebook apps is HTML, JavaScript and CSS.
 They are holding a Tech Talk on this subject on Wednesday, January 26 at 7PM.
 Spearkers will include: